madnuttah/unbound-docker/README.md

 ### Standard usage

 My recommended way to get started is using [docker-compose](https://docs.docker.com/compose/).
 I have provided a working [docker-compose.yml](examples/docker-compose.yml) sample that can be modified to your needs for development or production use.
+This compose file makes use of the MCVLAN network interface which should be adapted to your needs.

 Run this container with the following command: